 Athletics and Activities

 A number of different athletics, activities, and general clubs are offered after school for all SAS students through the activities and athletics programming office.
 Our athletics program consists of several different types of teams suited for all levels of players.
-Students are encouraged to become involved in some of the many and varied after-school activities.
+High school students are encouraged to become involved in some of the many and varied after-school activities.
 In the freshman year, counselors hold a seminar to introduce ninth graders to the 90+ clubs, organizations, and activities designed to appeal to a wide range of interests, abilities and talents.
 Every year in September, a club fair is held during school to promote the extensive selection of student-run activities and to recruit new members.

 Service “DO GOOD” Clubs

 “It takes a village to raise a child, but it takes a global village to raise compassion and awareness.” - Alumni, Jeane Khang

 With over 45 service clubs at SAS, we stress the importance of voluntary service learning at SAS, as this actively engages students in meaningful and personally relevant service activities.
 Each officer of the Executive Service Council oversees the service clubs that are categorized as one of the five following groups: Education For All, Global Issues, Help for the Disabled and Ill, Poverty Eradication, and SAS-Centric.

 There are two full-time nurses in the middle school/high school health office.
 Our nurses are involved at various levels of the school managing medical forms, supporting student health requirements on school trips, and leading student and faculty talks on health related issues. email@example.com